Do you share our vision?

-Do you share our vision?
 Do you want to work in an organisation that really cares for the young people we work with?

 We are looking to build our relief pool of Family Workers within our Options Dundee Service.
 We work in partnership with the families to offer tailored packages of support to help support families to stay together.
 Using a person-centred approach, you will provide enabling support ensuring the highest level of physical, personal, and emotional care to support the families in their daily living and within the local community.